 India

-- Speaking is the hardest section for most Indian test-takers
+- Speaking is the most challenging section for most Indian test-takers

 - Focus: “Take an Interview” – practise daily without prep time